-The reported instances, though few, in which women perceived that the Amendment was a significant reason for overruling their treatment preferences, may suggest that Amendment legality was broader and more fluid that any official discourse acknowledged.
-The cases in which HCPs invoked the Amendment, the Constitution or the police are especially striking.
-Maeve took issue with an episiotomy, Dara with a Caesarean section and Claire with an induction.
-None suggested that their fetus’ life was ever at risk.
-Orla reported that HCPs mentioned the Amendment explicitly and that she was told the police would be called if she continued to “make a fuss” during delivery.
+The reported instances, though few, in which women perceived that the Amendment was a significant reason for overruling their treatment preferences may suggest that Amendment legality was broader and more fluid that any official discourse acknowledged.
+The cases in which HCPs invoked the Amendment, the Constitution, or the police are especially striking.
+Maeve took issue with an episiotomy, Dara with a C-section, and Claire with an induction.
+None of them suggested that their fetus’ life was ever at risk.
+Orla reported that HCPs mentioned the Amendment explicitly and that she was told that the police would be called if she continued to ‘make a fuss’ during delivery.
 Maureen was similarly threatened with police action if she did not accept induction of labour.
 In these cases, it was not clear that any risk to the fetus arising from their refusal was serious enough to trigger the Amendment.
 Similar themes emerge in cases where the Amendment was not directly invoked.
-Women reported that they faced the Amendment when they contested procedures associated with the management of labour; including induction, membrane sweeps, breaking of waters, episiotomy, mandatory use of fetal monitors during labour and refusing labouring women permission to move around.
-Nuala references the interpretation of the Amendment in the National Consent Policy as mandating the application of techniques related to active management of labour:
+Women reported that they faced the Amendment when they contested procedures associated with the management of labour, including induction, membrane sweeps, breaking of waters, episiotomy, mandatory use of fetal monitors during labour, and refusing labouring women permission to move around.
+Nuala referenced the interpretation of the Amendment in the National Consent Policy as mandating the application of techniques related to active management of labour:

 I was not given any choice in the way my second child was delivered.
 I was told that I had 16hrs to deliver or I would have to have a c-section.
 I was administered with oxytocin to speed up my labour without consent.
 I believe that because of the 8th amendment that I had no rights to refuse consent as laid out in the HSE consent policy.
-(Nuala)

 The applicable law was never clear.
 Neither the National Consent Policy nor the National Maternity Strategy specified a threshold of risk to fetal life at which women’s decisions could be overridden.
 One of the few cases to generate a published judgment, HSE v.
-B, clarified that women could refuse very invasive treatment - for instance, a C-section -where the resulting risks to the fetus’ life were low.
+B, clarified that women could refuse very invasive treatment, such as a C-section, where the resulting risks to the fetus’ life were low.
 It did not articulate how serious the risk to fetal life must be before a woman must accept highly invasive treatment.
 Second, the Policy contradicted the Strategy.
 While the Policy focused on risk to life, the Strategy stated that a woman’s informed refusal could be overridden where that refusal would ‘threaten the life of or have a deleterious effect on the baby’, or where her decision ‘has implications for the health or life of the baby’.
 It is not surprising that the boundaries of risk to life and health blurred in everyday practice.

 Women also reportedly encountered the Amendment where their preferred decision did not pose any risk to the fetus, because, arguably, there was no fetus to protect.
 For instance, three women reported that HCPs referenced the Amendment when dealing with miscarriage.
 They felt compelled to accept expectant or conservative miscarriage management because other interventions overlapped with then-illegal abortion care.
-For example, Marion’s use of the word ‘terminate’ suggests that she perceived that she was denied miscarriage care because of the abortion law required under the Amendment:

-I was having miscarriage lots of bleeding pain contractions over 3 days was told pregnancy could not survive but due to Irish law could not terminate

-Marie and Georgia reported that they were refused medical or surgical management of an inevitable miscarriage, not because of any association with abortion, but because the fetus had a heartbeat.
+For example, Marion’s use of the word ‘terminate’ suggests that she perceived that she was denied miscarriage care because of the abortion law required under the Amendment: ‘I was having miscarriage lots of bleeding pain contractions over 3 days was told pregnancy could not survive but due to Irish law could not terminate.’
+Marie and Georgia respectively reported that they were refused medical or surgical management of an inevitable miscarriage, not because of any association with abortion, but because the fetus had a heartbeat: